ix5/sx-docs/content/docs/building.md

 Newer devices require building for more partitions, like `vendor`, `dtbo`, `product`, `vbmeta` and others.

-In case your build stops at about 90% with this error, just re-start the build[^metalava].
+In case your build stops at about 90% with this error, most of the time you should be fine by just restarting the build with `-j 1`[^metalava].
 ```
 [ 93% 12745/13686] //frameworks/base:hiddenapi-lists-docs Metalava [common]
 FAILED: out/soong/[...]hiddenapi-lists-docs-stubs.srcjar
 ```

+However, if this still fails, try cherry-picking
+[this patch from LineageOS][heapsize].
+See also [this reddit post][reddit]

 Then, use `fastboot` to flash the generated images
 ```